Mental health of Adolf Hitler: W. H. D. Vernon (1942) and Henry Murray (1943)

 One of the first who credited Hitler with the classic symptoms of schizophrenia was Canadian psychiatrist W.H.D.
 Vernon.
 In 1942, he argued in an essay that Hitler was experiencing hallucinations, hearing voices, paranoia, and megalomania.
 Vernon wrote that Hitler's personality structure – although overall within the range of normal – should be described as leaning towards the paranoid type.

-One year later, Henry Murray, a psychologist at Harvard University, developed these views even further.
+In 1943, Henry Murray, a psychologist at Harvard University, expanded upon these views.
 Like Langer, Murray wrote his report, Analysis of the Personality of Adolph Hitler, on behalf of the OSS.
 He came to the conclusion that Hitler, next to hysterical signs, showed all the classic symptoms of schizophrenia: hypersensitivity, panic attacks, irrational jealousy, paranoia, omnipotence fantasies, grandiose delusions, belief in a messianic mission, and extreme paranoia.
 He considered him as perched between hysteria and schizophrenia, but stressed that Hitler possessed considerable control over his pathological tendencies and that he deliberately used them in order to stir up nationalist sentiments among the Germans and their hatred of alleged persecutors.
 Like Langer, Murray thought it likely that Hitler eventually would lose faith in himself and in his "destiny", and then commit suicide.